MortenHannemose/pytorch-vfi-cft/readme.md

 The generated frames will automatically be converted to a video if you have `ffmpeg` installed.
 [Instructions here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).

 ## Pretrained model
-You can download our trained model from [http://people.compute.dtu.dk/mohan/vfi-cft/VFI_CFT_weights.pt.gz](http://people.compute.dtu.dk/mohan/vfi-cft/VFI_CFT_weights.pt.gz).
+You can download our pretrained model from [dtu.dk](http://people.compute.dtu.dk/mohan/vfi-cft/VFI_CFT_weights.pt.gz) or [google drive](https://drive.google.com/uc?export=download&id=1rQAi0UXcaMcEo8_l4oSd8vJUVzp2dIIF).

 This file should be placed in the root of the repository.